bluzelle/curium/docs/setup/os.md

 Linux:
 -----
-Install Ubuntu, open incoming tcp ports 26656 and 1317, these are the ports that the daemon and http servers will use.
+1. Install Ubuntu, open incoming tcp ports 26656 and 1317, these are the ports that the daemon and http servers will use.

+2. Ensure that APT has the latest software packages:

+        sudo apt-get update

+    so that when we use apt to install the tools we need we will get the most recent versions.

-Install the build-essential tools and jq for easy JSON parsing
+3. Install the build-essential tools and jq for easy JSON parsing and pretty printing

-`$ sudo apt-get install build-essential jq`
+        sudo apt-get install build-essential jq

 macOS:
 ------
-We use homebrew (https://brew.sh/) to install dependancies, ensure that brew is installed and updated.
+1. We use homebrew (https://brew.sh/) to install dependancies, ensure that brew is installed and updated.

-Install jq (https://stedolan.github.io/jq/) to help process the json output of the Curium client, use brew to install
+2. Install jq (https://stedolan.github.io/jq/) to help process the json output of the Curium client, use brew to install

-`$ brew install jq`
+        brew install jq

-we’ll use jq to parse blzd and blzcli output on the command line
+    jq will be used to pretty print or parse the json output from blzd and blzcli.

 ***
 [prev](../../README.md) | [next](./devenv.md)